ksamuk/pixy/docs/arguments.rst

 Below is a list of arguments that pixy accepts.

+--version       Print the help message.
 --version       Print the pixy version number.
 --stats         Which statistics to calculate from the VCF
                (pi, dxy, and/or fst, separated by spaces) --vcf           Path to the input VCF.
---zarr_path            Folder in which to build the Zarr array.
+--zarr_path            Folder in which to build the Zarr array(s).
---regenerate_zarr            Force regeneration of the Zarr array.
---populations            Path to the populations file.
+--reuse_zarr           Use existing Zarr array(s) (saves time if re-running). [yes,no] --populations            Path to the populations file.
 See quick start for format.
 --window_size           Window size in base pairs over which to calculate pi/dxy.
---chromosome            Target chromosome (precisely as annotated in the CHROM field).
+--chromosomes            A single-quoted, comma separated list of chromosome(s) (e.g. 'X,1,2').
+Defaults to all chromosomes in the VCF.
 --interval_start            The start of the interval over which to calculate pi/dxy.
+Only valid when calculating over a single chromosome.
 --interval_end            The end of the interval over which to calculate pi/dxy.
+Only valid when calculating over a single chromosome.
 --variant_filter_expression            A comma separated list of filters contained in single quotes.
                                        (e.g. 'DP>=10,GQ>=20') to apply to SNPs.
 --invariant_filter_expression          A comma separated list of filters contained in single quotes.